Southeast Aceh Regency

-Southeast Aceh Regency (Kabupaten Aceh Tenggara) is a regency in the Aceh special region of Indonesia.
+Southeast Aceh Regency (Kabupaten Aceh Tenggara) is a regency in the Aceh province of Indonesia.
 It is located on the island of Sumatra.
 In 1974, the Southeast Aceh Regency was created by being separated from the Central Aceh Regency; however in 2002 the northern part of this regency was itself split away to form the new Gayo Lues Regency.
-The regency now covers an area of 4,242.04 square kilometres and had a population of 179,010 at the 2010 census and 220,860 at the 2020 Census; the official estimate as at mid 2021 was 224,119.
-The seat of the regency government is at the town of Kutacane (which forms Babussalam district).
+The regency now covers an area of 4,179.12 square kilometres and had a population of 179,010 at the 2010 census and 220,860 at the 2020 Census; the official estimate as of mid 2024 was 235,589.
+The seat of the regency government is at the town of Kutacane (in Babussalam district).